michaelnordmeyer/jekyll-theme-emojification/README.md

 Installation from Gem is recommended, but using a remote theme is also possible, even though it will increase build time a little, depending on your internet connection, because the theme will be downloaded during each build.
 Gems are installed locally.

-GitHub pages users need to use the remote theme method.
+GitHub pages gem users need to use the remote theme method.

 ### Installation from Gem